Laura Phelps Rogers

 Biography

 Laura received her degree in Sculpture in Colorado, at the University of Colorado Denver.
-Recently completing a residency through Hawaii Craftsman and a post graduate Curatorial Residency at Otis College in L.A.
-Laura is currently pursuing her MPS at MICA.
-She has many gallery, exhibition, representation and membership connections.
-Her work can be seen nationally and internationally.
-Working from her Studio/Gallery in the Upper Larimer District of RINO in Denver, Colorado – 3240design LLC and fooLPRoof contemporary art gallery.
+A master’s degree from MICA in Baltimore.
+Completing residencies in Nepal, through Hawaii Craftsman and a post graduate Curatorial Residency at Otis College in L.A.
+Working from her Studio/Gallery in the Upper Larimer District of RINO in Denver, Colorado 3240design LLC and fooLPRoof contemporary art gallery.
 She bases her multidisciplinary contemporary art practice in Colorado.
-Her large social engagement The Art In The Everyday Community Quilt Project just returned to the Mainland from Hawaii, that will continue to travel the Mainland and Hawaii over the next 6 years.
-Laura has exhibited throughout the United States and Internationally.
-She has had over 14 solo exhibitions, just completing a solo exhibition featuring 4 of those exhibitions in an anthology format at the Womens College at the University of Denver.
+Her large social engagement The Art In The Everyday Community Quilt Project just returned from Baltimore starting in Hawaii and will continue to travel the Mainland and Hawaii over the next 6 years.
+Laura exhibits throughout the United States and Internationally.
+She has had over 18 solo exhibitions.
 Her work has been included at the Denver Art Museum and is a part of numerous collections.
 She has featured public work on display on the Anschutz Medical Campus and recently completed a unique indoor public work for Lamar Station Crossing.
 The Talsi Regional Museum in Latvia recently acquired one of her sculptures.
-Cited in the Resource for Transdisciplinary Practice 2015 from the University of Northern Colorado Art In The Everyday conference “ as an artist who use recontextualization – Laura has presented at several professional conferences pertaining to her visual practice, the Changing West and Narrative Identity in visual practice.
-Laura recently produced a 250 crop artwork that was included collaboratively in the Vancouver Biennial.
+Cited in the Resource for Transdisciplinary Practice 2015 from the University of Northern Colorado Art In The Everyday conference “ as an artist who uses recontextualization” – Laura has presented at several professional conferences pertaining to her visual practice, the Changing West and Narrative Identity in visual practice.
+Laura produced a 250 crop artwork that was included collaboratively in the Vancouver Biennial.
 Recent Art In Public Places includes the Colorado State Capitol, Republic Plaza, The Loveland Library and the Volcano Art Center.
+She has been a member of the Artnauts since 2019.
 Westword art news online and print paper have featured Laura on numerous occasions including her as a Colorado Creative and featuring her at Artopia 2016.
+Laura’s travels casting, learning & exhibiting has allowed her to develop many artist, gallery, representation and membership connections.

 Share this Artist